 See Employment Law (11).

 The Committee Chair may adjust, in any month, an employee's pay to reflect exceptional, meritorious, or less than satisfactory service.
-Adjustments must be received by Human Resources by the 18th of the month in which the adjustment is to be effective.

 Retroactive pay adjustments are not authorized.

 Members and employees receiving basic pay at a rate equal to or greater than 120 percent of the minimum pay for GS-15 for at least 60 days during any calendar year must file a Financial Disclosure Statement upon appointment, termination, and annually on May 15th.

 Ordinary and necessary expenses incurred by employees, in support of the filing of reports consistent with the provisions of the Ethics in Government Act and the STOCK Act, are reimbursable at the discretion of the Chair of the Committee.

 Contact the Committee on Ethics at x57103 for guidance concerning the current applicable rate of pay and other information regarding Financial Disclosure requirements.

 Terminations must be made on a Payroll Authorization Form and submitted to the Office of Payroll and Benefits as soon as the date of termination is known.
 If the termination notice is received by the Office of Payroll and Benefits after the 15th day of the month during which the termination becomes effective, the payroll for that month may have already been processed.